wikiarena/wikiarena/README.md

-simplest version is based on number of steps but ones with multiple paths are “easier” discoverability matters too. larger pages with only a single optimal link
+simplest version is based on number of steps but ones with multiple paths are "easier" discoverability matters too. larger pages with only a single optimal link

 ## interactive viewing experience